Zilliqa/ZIP/zips/zip-24.md

 Whilst you should not rely on it, the reward control contract that is expected to be used is in the `zilliqa-developer` repository, at
 `contracts/reward_control/contracts/scilla/rewards_params.scilla`

+## Amendment

+To counteract an unforeseen side effect of reducing the staking rewards in the current codebase without requiring a network upgrade, we introduce the following amendment to ZIP-24.
+Effective Mai 2, 2024, the ```lookup_reward_in_percent``` field of the [reward contract](https://viewblock.io/zilliqa/address/zil1hnjwuvjnjasxy230u2muceas3x4prd36d9dkev) will be set to ```4000``` instead of the value reflecting the current percentage of the block reward allocated to staking rewards.
+Nevertheless, the correct percentage will be distributed among the SSNs through the [staking contract](https://viewblock.io/zilliqa/address/zil15lr86jwg937urdeayvtypvhy6pnp6d7p8n5z09) and the respective current percentage will continue to be published every month in the form of [reward reports](https://github.com/Zilliqa/ZIP/tree/master/rewards).

 ## Copyright Waiver